 The annual cost of treating skin cancers in the U.S. is estimated at $8.1 billion — about $4.8 billion for non-melanoma skin cancers and $3.3 billion for melanoma.

 While melanoma accounts for less than 1 percent of skin cancer cases, it’s the most deadly form of skin cancer and accounts for the vast majority of skin cancer deaths.
 Melanoma is one of only three cancers with an increasing mortality rate for men, along with liver cancer and esophageal cancer.

 The estimated five-year survival rate for patients whose melanoma is detected early is about 98 percent in the U.S. The survival rate falls to 63 percent when the disease reaches the lymph nodes, and 17 percent when the disease metastasizes to distant organs, reports the American Cancer Society.

-Ronnie Hall is editor-at-large of Turf magazine.
-He has had five surgeries to remove squamous cell carcinomas, the first when he was 36.
-Comment on this article or contact him at firstname.lastname@example.org.
+Ronnie Hall ( Previously, editor-at-large of Turf magazine ) has had five surgeries to remove squamous cell carcinomas, the first when he was 36.